oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/cloud-analytics-with-oac-standalone/files/cloud-analytics-with-oac-standalone-wad.md

 ### Recommended Activities

-This Lift workload is designed to assist A Company Making Everything to rapidly start utilising Oracle Cloud Infrastructure and allow them to explore the benefits of the solution to them for further rollout.
+This Lift workload is designed to assist A Company Making Everything to rapidly start utilizing Oracle Cloud Infrastructure and allow them to explore the benefits of the solution to them for further rollout.
 Once the Lift team finishes the work, A Company Making Everything can leverage the knowledge acquired from this project to create additional environments themselves or with the help of Oracle Consulting and/or a partner.

 ### Timeline

-This high-level project timeline shows a representative timeline and is intended for planning purposes only
+This high-level project timeline shows a representative timeline and is intended for planning purposes only.

-TODOTODOTODO

 ### Implementation RACI